NYC to terminate Trump contracts after Capitol insurrection

 The split with Trump's namesake company won't happen immediately, though.
 De Blasio said in a news release that terminating contract to run the Ferry Point golf course in the Bronx is complex “and is expected to take a number of months.”

 Termination of the contract to run Wollman Rink and Lasker Rink in Central Park will take effect 30 days after written notice is delivered, de Blasio said.
-Termination of the contract to run the carousel, which is now closed, will take effect 25 days after written notice.
+Termination of the contract to run the carousel, which is now closed because of the coronavirus pandemic, will take effect 25 days after written notice.

 The city will seek new vendors for all the attractions, the mayor said.